WVUHPC/Introduction-HPC/_episodes/02-cli.md

 ### Why use the Command Line Interface?

-Before the **Command Line Interface** (CLI), computer interaction happened with perforated cards or even switching cables on a big console.
+Before the usage of **Command Line Interface** (CLI), computer interaction took place with perforated cards or even switching cables on a big console.
 Despite all the years of new technology and innovation, the CLI remains one of the most powerful and flexible tools for interacting with computers.

 Because it is radically different from a GUI, the CLI can take some effort and time to learn.
 A GUI presents you with choices for you to click on.
 With a CLI, the choices are combinations of commands and parameters, more akin to words in a language than buttons on a screen.
 Because the options not presented to you, some vocabulary is necessary in this new "language".
-But a small number of commands gets you a long way, and we'll cover those essential few today.
+But a small number of commands gets you a long way, and we'll cover those essential commands below.

 ### Flexibility and automation